Kadeejath-Niloufer-Banu/Microsoft365-Administration-Project/ClientProject-Microsoft365-User-Group-Management/README.md

-# Microsoft 365 Tenant User and Group Management
+# Microsoft 365 User and Group Management

 ## Project Overview
 Implemented user and group management for a Microsoft 365 tenant as part of provisioning and administering a secure cloud environment.
 The work included creating users with assigned roles, managing licenses, and establishing groups for collaboration and communication.